Shahriar-008/Forex-Lot-Size-Calculator/README.md

   - **Standard Lot (100,000 units)**
   - **Mini Lot (10,000 units)**
 - **Clipboard Copy:** Easily copy the calculated lot sizes to your clipboard with a single click.
-- **Persistent Inputs:** Your account balance, risk type, risk value, and stop loss are saved automatically for quick recalculations.
+- **Persistent Inputs & Results:** All popup fields (account balance, risk type, risk value, stop loss, and last calculated lot sizes) are saved automatically and restored every time you open the extension, until new values are detected or entered.
+- **TradingView Auto-Fetch:** When you open the popup on a TradingView chart with a Position Size tool, the extension will automatically fetch and update the fields with the latest data from the tool (only if new data is detected).

 ## Installation